Stochastic analysis for the Dirichlet--Ferguson process

 \begin{lemma} Let $F_n\in\operatorname{dom}(\nabla)$, $n\in\N$, and assume that $\lim_{m,n\to\infty}\cE(F_m - F_n) = 0$ as well as $\lim_{m,n\to\infty}(\BE F_m - \BE F_n) = 0$.
 Then there exists $F\in\operatorname{dom}(\nabla)$ with $\lim_{n\to\infty} \cE(F - F_n) = 0$ and $F_n\to F$ in $L^2(\BP)$. \end{lemma} \begin{proof} The assertion is a consequence Lemma~\ref{LemGradientAbg}. \end{proof}

 For $F\in \operatorname{dom}(L)$ we can use Theorem \ref{t:deltanabla} and partial integration to obtain that

 that is

-We wish to identify $\cE$ with the {\em Dirichlet form} associated with the generator $L_\rho$; see \cite{FukushimaOshimaTakeda1994} for an introduction into the theory of Dirichlet forms and \cite{Overbecketal95} for a thorough study of Dirichlet forms associated with the Fleming--Viot process and some of its generalisations.
-In order to do so, we need to relate our Malliavin gradient to a pathwise defined gradient defined on $\bS$; see e.g.\ \cite{Stannat00,Shao11}.
+We wish to identify $\cE$ with the {\em Dirichlet form} associated with the generator $L_\rho$; see \cite{FukushimaOshimaTakeda1994} for an introduction into the theory of Dirichlet forms and \cite{Overbecketal95} for a thorough study of Dirichlet forms associated with the Fleming--Viot process and some of its generalizations.
+In order to do so, we need to relate our Malliavin gradient to a pathwise defined gradient defined on $\bS$ \cite{Stannat00,Shao11}.

 For $F\in \bS$ we define $\nabla^*F\colon \Omega\times\BX\to \R$ by